-If there is cause to suspect a child is suffering or is likely to suffer significant harm, a 'strategy discussion' will be convened by the Designated Officer or the Police in accordance with the statutory guidance Working Together to Safeguard Children.
-If the allegation is about physical contact, the 'strategy discussion' or initial evaluation with the Police will take into account that teachers and other school staff are entitled to use reasonable force to control or restrain children in certain circumstances, including dealing with disruptive behaviour.
+Where a referral to the LADO has met threshold, and where there is cause to suspect a child is suffering or is likely to suffer significant harm, a 'strategy discussion' will be convened by the Designated Officer or the Police in accordance with the statutory guidance

+Working Together to Safeguard Children.
+If the allegation is about physical contact, the 'strategy discussion' or initial evaluation with the Police will take into account that teachers and other school staff are entitled to use reasonable force to control or restrain children in certain circumstances, including dealing with disruptive behaviour (see Use of Reasonable Force, Screening, Searching and Confiscation Policy).